Airship: Exploration

-In November 2005, De Beers, a diamond mining company, launched an airship exploration program over the remote Kalahari desert.
+In November 2005, De Beers, a diamond mining company, launched an airship exploration program over the remote Kalahari Desert.
 A Zeppelin NT, equipped with a Bell Geospace gravity gradiometer, was used to find potential diamond mines by scanning the local geography for low-density rock formations, known as kimberlite pipes.
 On 21 September 2007, the airship was severely damaged by a whirlwind while in Botswana.
 One crew member, who was on watch aboard the moored craft, was slightly injured but released after overnight observation in hospital.

-Thermal airships
+Thermal

 Several companies, such as Cameron Balloons in Bristol, United Kingdom, build hot-air airships.
 These combine the structures of both hot-air balloons and small airships.
 The envelope is the normal cigar shape, complete with tail fins, but is inflated with hot air instead of helium to provide the lifting force.
 A small gondola, carrying the pilot and passengers, a small engine, and the burners to provide the hot air are suspended below the envelope, beneath an opening through which the burners protrude.